 No. You must be a member when you apply to receive the member discount.

 There is no waiting period, so you may reapply immediately.
-CST candidates may only test three times during one calendar year.
-CSFA Candidates may only test twice in a six month period, with the six month count beginning on the day you take the examination for the first time.
+Candidates may only test three times during one calendar year.
 Proof of graduation and photos are kept on file, but an application and payment must be submitted each time you wish to test.
-Experience Verification Forms and case logs are good for two years from the date the forms were notarized.
+Experience Verification Forms and case logs (for pre December 1, 2016 applicants only) are good for two years from the date the forms were notarized.
 If an application is received before you are eligible to retest, we will hold your Authorization To Test (ATT) letter until the calendar year or six month count has ended and mail your ATT letter on the first possible date.

 To change your name in our database, all individuals who have taken an examination with the NBSTSA must submit a Name Change and/or Replacement Form by mail or an Online Name Change and/or Replacement Form and a copy of one of the following legal documents: marriage certificate, divorce decree (only the page regarding your name change and page with the official seal are necessary), driver’s license, passport, social security card, court order or naturalization paperwork.